-Harvested from the bottom of the frigid North Atlantic off the coast of Iceland, this wild oarweed kelp has a deep umami flavor and oceanic minerality, salty and briny.
-Perfect for adding depth, savoriness and body to soups, for finishing meat and seafood dishes or as a salt substitute.
+Harvested from the bottom of the frigid Icelandic coast, this wild oarweed kelp has a deep umami flavor and oceanic minerality.
+Use it to give any dish a salty and briny kick.
+It's for adding depth, savoriness and body to soups, for finishing meat and seafood dishes or as a salt substitute.

 This kelp is dried and ground from wild Laminaria digitata kelp in a carbon-neutral facility powered by geothermal energy.